zama-ai/fhevm-go/README.md

 ## Main features

-Give your EVM the ability to compute on encrypted data using homomorphic encryption.
+fhevm-go gives your EVM the ability to compute on encrypted data using fully homomorphic encryption by:
-- Support of a large collections of encrypted operations via precompiled contracts
+- a collection of operations on encrypted data via precompiled contracts
-- Ready to use EVM components that supports encrypted computation
+- various additional EVM components that support encrypted computation

 ## Getting started

 In order to use the library, you need to clone the repository and build it.
-This is required because the library depends on another library that needs to be built from source (for now), and Go doesn't support such build.
+This is required because the library depends on the `tfhe-rs` library that needs to be built from source (for now), and Go doesn't support such a build.
 ```bash
 $ git clone https://github.com/zama-ai/fhevm-go
 $ cd fhevm-go